Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

-HubSpot becomes your entire business operating system — prospects flow from marketing to sales to customer success automatically.
-The investment pays off when you eliminate tool sprawl and data silos.
+HubSpot becomes your entire business operating system.
+Prospects are ushered automatically and smoothly from marketing to sales to customer success.
+As a WordPress email marketing plugin, it pays off when you eliminate tool sprawl and data silos.

-5. Klaviyo — best for complex ecommerce requirements
+5. Klaviyo — best for data-driven ecommerce stores

 Why choose it?

-Klaviyo suits you if data-driven personalization matters more than basic broadcast emails.
-You sell physical products and need abandoned cart flows, back-in-stock alerts, and post-purchase sequences that convert.
+This WordPress email marketing plugin suits you if data-driven personalization matters more than basic broadcast emails.
+It’s tailor-made for you if you sell physical products and need abandoned cart flows, back-in-stock alerts, and post-purchase sequences that convert.

 Features

-Reviews collection happens natively without third-party plugins, feeding star ratings into email templates and segmentation rules.
+Review collection is available as a paid add-on, feeding star ratings into email templates and segmentation rules once enabled.
 Customer Hub gives shoppers a branded portal to track orders, initiate returns, and discover products based on purchase history.

 Marketing Analytics shows revenue per automation, campaign performance against industry benchmarks, and predictive lifetime value calculations.